 Have a story you'd like to share in the SCB News blog?
 E-mail us your idea.

 SCB is a global organization comprised of seven sections: Africa, Asia, Europe, Latin America and the Caribbean, Marine, North America, and Oceania.
 Each month we'll spotlight one section of SCB and provide updates from all Sections when applicable.
-This month we look at the work of the Europe Section of SCB.
+This month we look at the work of the North America Section of SCB.

 Geri Unger has decided not to extend her contract with SCB.